ib-bsb-br/ib-bsb-br.github.io/_posts/2025-05-02-bind-mounting-homeuser-to-userdata.md

 step_3_copy_data() {
     echo "--- Step 3: Copy Data from ${OLD_HOME_DIR} to ${NEW_DATA_LOCATION} ---"
+    if [ ! -d "${OLD_HOME_DIR}" ]; then
+        echo "Error: Original home directory ${OLD_HOME_DIR} does not exist.
+Cannot copy data." echo "This could happen if the script was run before, or the username is incorrect." exit 1
+    fi
     echo "This might take a while depending on the data size." if ! ask_confirmation "Proceed with rsync from ${OLD_HOME_DIR}/ to ${NEW_DATA_LOCATION}/?"; then echo "Aborting data copy."